forcodedancing/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 "settled" first: the `CRUDTimeStamp` will be updated and `StaticBalance` will be netted with `DeltaBalance`.
 Then the deposit and withdrawal number will try to add/reduce the `StaticBalance` in the record.
 If the static balance is less than the withdrawal amount, the withdrawal will fail.
+If the withdrawal amount is too large, it will be timelock-ed for some duration and then released.

 Deposit and withdrawal via cross-chain will also be supported to enable users to deposit and withdraw from BSC directly.